AdobeDocs/experience-manager-65.en/help/assets/content-fragments/content-fragments-models.md

 1. [Enable Content Fragment Model functionality for your instance](/help/assets/content-fragments/content-fragments-configuration-browser.md)
 1. [Create](#creating-a-content-fragment-model), and [configure](#defining-your-content-fragment-model), your Content Fragment Models
-1. [Enable your Content Fragment Models](#enabling-disabling-a-content-fragment-model) for use when creating Content Fragments for use when creating Content Fragments
+1. [Enable your Content Fragment Models](#enabling-disabling-a-content-fragment-model) for use when creating Content Fragments
 1. [Allow your Content Fragment Models on the required Assets folders](#allowing-content-fragment-models-assets-folder) by configuring **Policies**.

 ## Creating a Content Fragment Model {#creating-a-content-fragment-model}